ahsmith22/SluteusRNA/README.md

 - Suilu4_GeneCatalog_proteins_20170628_GO.tab: GO annotation file downloaded from JGI Mycocosm

+- gene_to_GO.txt: custom annotation file for the GO analysis in TopGO

 - sampledata.csv: file used for DESeq analyses, contains sample IDs and library names

 - treatData.csv: file used for DESeq analyses, contains treatment data